OrenHarlev/IC_WC_HW3/README.md

+in order to run the FW:
+- run 'make' in the module dir
+- run 'sudo insmod firewall.ko'
+- use the user space API to load rules
+- run each of the mitm proxy servers (otherwise the packets that are supposed to be sent to them will be loss)

 The firewall module is under the module dir and include the following parts:
 - fw : contains all the shred data structs and macros